-In 2019, Boehringer Ingelheim is partnering with GreaterGood.org to join the fight against rabies in Puerto Rico.
-Over the next three years, we will donate IMRAB® doses and rabies seals to help prevent rabies in 60,000 dogs and cats.
+In 2019, Boehringer Ingelheim partnered with GreaterGood.org to join the fight against rabies in Puerto Rico.
+Over the next three years, we will donate doses of our leading rabies vaccine brand, IMRAB®, and proof of vaccination seals to help prevent rabies in 60,000 dogs and cats.

 The number of stray dogs and cats is at an all-time high in Puerto Rico following Hurricane Maria1